 - some diuretics (used to treat water retention).

 4 Underlying Medical Conditions That May Trigger Tinnitus

 Your body’s systems are interwoven and delicately balanced.
 A health condition that primarily affects one part of your body may have surprising knock-on effects including tinnitus.
 Conditions that are linked to tinnitus include:

-Cardiovascular diseases that impact blood flow such as high blood pressure, atherosclerosis, heart disease, and malformations of the small arteries.
+Cardiovascular diseases that may trigger tinnitus through disrupting blood flow include high blood pressure, atherosclerosis, heart disease, and malformations of the small arteries.

-Neurological disorders including Meniere’s disease, multiple sclerosis or migraine headaches.
+Neurological disorders known to trigger tinnitus include Meniere’s disease, multiple sclerosis or migraine headaches.